jfd02/swift-typed-api/README.md

 ## Getting Started

-You'll need an [OpenAPI schema](https://swagger.io/specification/) (using 3.0.x) for your API.
+You'll need an [OpenAPI schema](https://swagger.io/specification/) using OpenAPI 3.1.x for your API.
 If your schema has external references, you might also need to bundle it beforehand.

 If you have never used CreateAPI before, be sure to check out our tutorial: [Generating an API with CreateAPI](./Docs/Tutorial.md)